Build a Rollup with Avail DA and OP Stack

 : Runs the server locally on port 8000.--avail.rpc

-: This is the URL of the Avail RPC node provided by Crestal.--avail.seed
+: This is the WSS URL of the Avail node provided by Crestal.--avail.seed

 : Use your walletâs seed phrase here.--avail.appid=135